WHISKEY BUTTER STEAKS SMOKED OVER BOURBON-BARREL AGED WOOD CHUNKS

 Grilled steaks with whiskey butter combine the best of two techniques into one unforgettable meal: a slow smoke for deep wood-fired flavor, followed by a screaming hot sear for steakhouse-level crust, finished with a rich whiskey butter baste that melts into every bite.
 This recipe uses thick-cut ribeye or New York strip steaks (1.5 to 2 inches thick), reverse seared at 225°F until the internal temperature reaches 115°F, then finished over 500-650°F direct heat for 60-90 seconds per side.
 The whiskey butter goes on during the final minute of the sear and again while the steaks rest.
 Total cook time runs about 45-60 minutes, and the recipe serves 2.

 Jump to RecipeThis post is sponsored by Hooten Young Whiskey.
-Use code GRILLNATION at checkout for a discount on their whiskey and smoke chunks.
+Use code GRILLNATION at checkout for a discount on their bourbon.

 Why the Reverse Sear Method Produces the Best Grilled Steaks